Zero-Tang/NoirVisor/src/vt_core/readme.md

 ret
 ```

 The invoker of `KiErrata671Present` would replace the `inc eax,eax` instruction with `ret` instruction.
-Then calls this function to see the result. <br>
+Then calls this function to see the result. \
-If the `KiErrata671Present` locates in the same page with our hooked function, then the `KiErrata671Present` function would return one, in that the write was redirected to the original page instead of the hooked page. <br>
+If the `KiErrata671Present` locates in the same page with our hooked function, then the `KiErrata671Present` function would return one, in that the write was redirected to the original page instead of the hooked page. \
 This becomes a dilemma in that there is always a spot to detect inconsistency no matter where we redirect the hook.

 # Critical Hypervisor Protection